autrimpo/aiu/README.md

 - Comic files are expected to be named `.* #01 [.*].ext`
 - Partial files with `.part` suffix are supported for adding
 - Browse your backlog using `aiu open`
 - Select something and enjoy!
-It gets removed from your backlog automatically after you finish watching/reading>
+It gets removed from your backlog automatically after you finish watching/reading
-- Using *aiu* with something like [Flexget](http://flexget.com/) is highly encouraged - set it up to add things to your backlog automatically
+- Using *aiu* with something like [Flexget](http://flexget.com/) is highly encouraged—set it up to add things to your backlog automatically